BurgersMcFly/BG3LootTableGenerator/README.md

 # BG3LootTableGenerator
 Fork of BG3LootTableGenerator for personal use with some minor changes.

-# Differences from the original:
+# Differences from the original
 Looks for english.loca.xml instead of english.xml since loca.xml is the default output of BG3 multitool.
 Adds current date to the dumped .json files (e.g. items_1_20_2024.json)

 # Usage